albinmathew/Celluloid/README.md

 # Celluloid

-Stage 2 of the popular movies project made from scratch for Android Developer Nanodegree program.
+Stage 1 and 2 of the popular movies project made from scratch for Android Developer Nanodegree program.

 ## Features